CodingItWrong/codingitwrong.com/_drafts/dependency-inversion.md

 ## Naming

-Just *saying* the client owns the abtraction doesn't change anything.
-But *treating* the abstraction as owned by the client can influence its design.
+Just *saying* the client owns the abtraction doesn't change anything: you need to *treating* the abstraction as owned by the client.
+The client should *define* the abstraction in terms of the role it needs that abstraction to play.

 Think about the name the abstraction has right now: `SocialMediaClient`.
-That name doesn't look right in the same package as `CreateBlogPost`; it's more about the implementation (Twitter) than the role the client is using it for.
-All `CreateBlogPost` cares about is that it has an object that notifies people that a blog post has been posted.
-So it's better to name the abstraction something like `PostNotifier`, and the implementation `TwitterPostNotifier`:
+That name doesn't look right in the same package as `CreateBlogPost`; it's more about the implementation (Twitter) than the role the client is using it for. `CreateBlogPost` doesn't *need* anything to do with social media; all it cares about is that it has an object that notifies people that a blog post has been posted.
+So defining the abstraction in terms of the client's need might lead to a naming it `PostNotifier`, and the implementation `TwitterPostNotifier`:

 ![Diagram changing the name of the abstraction to PostNotifier](../img/posts/dependency-inversion/06-named-for-client-role.png)

 This name makes the relationship between the client and interface obvious: as part of `CreateBlogPost`'s responsibilities, it needs a `PostNotifier` to notify someone that a post has been created.

-Changing the name of the abstraction, in turn, influences the design of the messages we send it.
+Defining the abstraction in terms of the client affects the design of messages as well.
 A `SocialMediaClient` might be designed to receive a message like:

 ```ruby
 social_media_client.add_status(message, username, password)